rebeccabartels/linuxIntroCommands/createUsersAndGroups.md

 - The user `loki` is in the primary group `norse-guder`.
 Your new user is in `norse-guder` as a secondary group.
-  - If your new user creates a file, can `loki` read it?
+  - If your new user creates a file, can `loki` read it? yes because group has access to group files yes because they are a secondary member of the group
-  - If `loki` creates a file, can your new user read it?
+ - If `loki` creates a file, can your new user read it? yes because in same group
-  - If `loki` creates a file, what is that file's default group owner?
+ - If `loki` creates a file, what is that file's default group owner? the file's default group owner is norse-guider
-  - If your new user creates a file, what is that file's default group owner?
+ - If your new user creates a file, what is that file's default group owner? their primary group